 Solar rooftops and desalinated water systems would reduce ecological footprint.

-Projects would be integrated with marine preservation and zero-waste policies.
+Projects would align with marine preservation, carbon neutrality, and zero-waste policies.

 Marine conservation housing will support local biodiversity while enabling eco-tourism.

-Homes in Kavaratti must adhere to marine-safe architectural practices.
+Homes in Kavaratti must follow marine-safe architectural practices.

-Coral-safe paints and thermal-resistant roofs will be key aspects.
+Coral-safe paints, bamboo decks, and thermal-resistant roofs will be key.

 Market Scope and Policy Barriers

-Real estate in Lakshadweep is strictly regulated due to ecological sensitivity.
+Real estate in Lakshadweep is heavily regulated due to its ecological sensitivity.

-Restricted FDI real estate India laws currently limit outside investment in these islands.
+Restricted FDI real estate India laws currently prohibit outside ownership.

-Proposals exist for eco-zone certification under Central Coastal Zone Management Authority.
+Eco-zone certification could be mandated by the Central Coastal Zone Management Authority.

 Tourism-Driven Demand and Global Trends